amatsii/slate/source/index.html.md

 | 404  | Invalid businessId or subscriptionId supplied           |

 ## Find all subscriptions for a customer by customerId

-This endpoint finds all subscriptions for a customer by customerId

 ### HTTP Request